AI-driven marketing use cases and watchouts

 BioCatch’s marketing team faced a familiar challenge: a lack of actionable data.
 This made it difficult to effectively connect with their ideal audience using personalized, relevant messaging.

-“We didn’t want to be on an ad platform where we were wasting even a penny showing ads to people who didn’t care or were not within our ICP,” said Jonathan Daley, CMO of BioCatch.
+“We didn’t want to be on an ad platform where we were wasting even a penny showing ads to people who didn’t care or were not within our ICP,” said Jonathan Daly, CMO of BioCatch.

 Past campaigns leaned on more traditional marketing tactics, often generating leads that didn’t align with their ideal customer profile (ICP).
 Without a way to clearly understand buying signals and real-time intent, resources were being drained without measurable ROI.